panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 tags:
 ---

-We at PANTER already combined Meteor with a 2d-canvas-libraries ([Konva / Kinetic.js](https://github.com/konvajs/konva)), so 3d-rendering is the next logical step.
+We at Panter already combined Meteor with a 2D canvas libraries ([Konva / Kinetic.js](https://github.com/konvajs/konva)), so 3D rendering is the next logical step.

-## Introduction

 Meteor is a "fullstack" webframework, covering both client and server.
 If you haven't heard about it, check it out at [meteor.com](https://www.meteor.com/).

-Meteor update its views as soon as the underlying data changes in a reactive way.
-The default rendering engine *Blaze* and the template-language "spacebars" provide an easy way to work with html (btw. official *react*-support coming soon), but what if we want to use other renderers such as THREE.js and update a 3D-View in a reactive way?
+Meteor updates its views as soon as the underlying data changes in a reactive way.
+The default rendering engine *Blaze* and the template language "spacebars" provide an easy way to work with html, but what if we want to use other renderers such as THREE.js and update a 3D view in a reactive way?

 ## Preparations

-I use the meteor-smartpackage 'limemakers:three' in this example, but you can add the THREE.js-files also manually.
+In this example the meteor-smartpackage 'limemakers:three', but you can add the THREE.js-files also manually.

 ## Set the scene